Secure Cooperative Regenerating Codes for Distributed Storage Systems

 where $\oplus$ denotes addition modulo $n$.
-The first $d+t$ evaluation at node $i$ can be seen as the evaluation of univariate polynomial $f_i(Y) = F(x_i,Y)$ of degree at most $d+t-1$ at $d+t$ points.
-This uniquely defines the polynomial $f_i(Y)$.
-Similarly, the first evaluation in (\ref{eq:MBCR_node_content}), $F(x_i,y_i)$, along with last $d-1$ evaluations uniquely define the univariate polynomial $g_i(X) = F(X,y_i)$ of degree at most $d-1$.
-This property of the proposed bivariate polynomial based coding scheme is utilized for the exact node repair and data reconstruction processes at MBCR point.
+The first $d+t$ evaluations at node $i$ can be seen as the evaluations of the univariate polynomial $f_i(Z) = F(y_i,Z)$ of degree at most $d+t-1$ at $d+t$ points.
+This uniquely defines the polynomial $f_i(Z)$.
+Similarly, the first evaluation in (\ref{eq:MBCR_node_content}), $F(y_i,z_i)$, along with last $d-1$ evaluations, $F(y_{i\oplus1},z_i),\ldots, F(y_{i\oplus(d-1)},z_{i})$, uniquely define the univariate polynomial $g_i(Y) = F(Y,z_i)$ of degree at most $d-1$.
+This property of the proposed bivariate polynomial based coding scheme is utilized for the exact node repair and data reconstruction processes at the MBCR point.
 (We refer to \cite{Wang:Exact12} for details.)

-In order to get an $(\ell_1,0)$ secure code at MBCR point, we rewrite the polynomial in (\ref{eq:mbcr_poly}) as follows:
+In order to get an $(\ell_1,0)$-secure code at the MBCR point, we rewrite the polynomial in (\ref{eq:mbcr_poly}) as follows: